best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 What you do after this, either turn the notebooks into HTML to send to stakeholders or save them as is so qualified analysts can re-run your notebooks, the steps you've taken will make your code much easier to comprehend and less likely to be bloated.

-That said, unless you store only the rendered HTML versions, the notebooks can still be run out of order by some other analysts and **they should not be used as the main method of actually generating outputs**.
+That said, unless you store only the rendered HTML versions, the notebooks can still be run out of order by some other analysts and they should not be used as the main method of actually generating outputs.
 That orchestration is better placed in scripts that do not have human input as a factor during runtime.

 ## Clean code